Duet3D/wiki-content/User_manual/Machine_configuration/robot_firmware.md

 * full orientation: all axes' orientations are under control.
 The axes vectors are orthonormal and righthanded, i. e. vector lengths are 1 each and all vertical on each other.
 A result is, that describing two vectors are sufficient to describe the orientation of all three vectors. angleaxis mode e.g. describes the Z axis by specifying 3 values for the Z axis vector and 1 value to specify the rotation around the Z axis, i. e. specifying the position of the X axis. quat(ernion) mode describes Z axis and rotation by 4 values also, but with a different method.
 A 0 degree angle means X axis direction and the rotation direction is specified by the direction of the Z axis vector.

 # Rotation matrix
-This chapter is technical meant for understanding the internals and not necessary for usage of the robot or G-Code.

 After calculation of forward inverse kinematics, the result is a 4x4 transformation matrix with information about position and orientation:

 ![robot_coordinates.png](/manual/configuration/robot_coordinates.png)